ac-freeman/adder-codec-rs/README.md

 [![Downloads](https://img.shields.io/crates/dr/adder-codec-rs)](https://crates.io/crates/adder-codec-rs)

-Encoder/transcoder/decoder for ADΔER (Address, Decimation, Δt Event Representation) streams.
+Encoder/transcoder/decoder for ADΔER (Address, Decimation, Δt Event Representation) video streams.
 Currently, only implemented for raw (uncompressed) streams.
 Includes a transcoder for casting framed video into an ADΔER representation in a manner which preserves the temporal synchronicity of the source, but enables many-frame intensity averaging on a per-pixel basis and extremely high dynamic range.

 Source 8-bit image frame with shadows boosted ([source video](https://www.pexels.com/video/river-between-trees-2126081/))      |  Frame reconstructed from ADΔER events, generated from 48 input frames, with shadows boosted.
 Note the greater dynamic range and temporal denoising in the shadows.
 :-------------------------:|:-------------------------: